krishsinghvi/comp423-course-notes/docs/tutorials/rust-setup.md

 ### **Step 3**

+Create your Github Repository

+(1) Log in to your GitHub account and navigate to the Create a New Repository page.

+(2) Fill in the details as follows:

+Repository Name: rust-hello-world
+Description: "Hello World Project in Rust."
+Visibility: Public

-You need to create a new public repository on GitHub and then copy the URL.
-Once you have done that, link it to your local project:
+(3) Once you have done that, in terminal link it to your local project:

 ``` bash
 git remote add origin https://github.com/<your-username>/rust-hello-world.git